SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 other name.
 They could seek to employ cheap immigrant labour for a time trying to "weather the storm" (the immigrants are never the problem, they're your solution, especially in these fixed exchange rate situations).
-The exporters could also make their goods more attractive by cutting the wages they pay to reduce their rices.
+The exporters could also make their goods more attractive by cutting the wages they pay to reduce their prices.
 Again, austerity.
 This always results in higher involuntary unemployment.

 There is no non austere solution, I hope you can see.